Jeepers Creepers 2: Accolades

-Prequel
+Sequel

 In September 2015, Jeepers Creepers 3 was officially greenlit.
 The film was slated to begin filming in April 2016 until production was halted when Victor Salva was boycotted from filming in Canada for his criminal past.

 The film was eventually released in a one-night-only showing on September 26, 2017, 14 years after the release of Jeepers Creepers 2.
 It grossed $2.3 million in theaters.